 There is no cure for measles.
-Once a person is infected, treatment primarily involves alleviating the symptoms with fluids and fever-reducers, and observation for signs of encephalitis and other measles complications.
+Once a person is infected, treatment primarily involves alleviating the symptoms with fluids and fever-reducers, and observation for signs of encephalitis and other measles complications.1 2

-Many studies have also shown that immediate administration of high doses of vitamin A (50,0000-100,000 IUs) can help control the severity of the disease, particularly in children who are malnourished.
-In the U.S. vitamin A treatment is often recommended for children hospitalized for measles, and in immunocompromised individuals, as well as those who have clinical evidence of being vitamin A deficient.1,2
+Many studies have also shown that immediate administration of high doses of vitamin A (50,000-200,000 IUs) can help control the severity of the disease, particularly in children who are malnourished.3 4 In the United States, vitamin A treatment is often recommended for children hospitalized for measles, and those who are immunocompromised, as well as for individuals found to be vitamin A deficit.5, 6

-Antiviral agents such as ribavirin and interferon have also been used to treat measles in immunocompromised individuals, although there are outstanding questions about clinical efficacy.3,4
+Antiviral agents such as ribavirin and interferon have also been used to treat measles in immunocompromised individuals, although there are outstanding questions about clinical efficacy.9 10